 A large, black bird of the crow family.

-The second Raven (AM-55) was laid down by the Norfolk Navy Yard, Portsmouth, Va., 28 June 1939; launched 24 August 1940; sponsored by Miss Elizabeth Scott Baker; and commissioned 11 November 1940.
+The second Raven (AM-55) was laid down at Portsmouth, Va., by the Norfolk Navy Yard; on 28 June 1939; launched on 24 August 1940; sponsored by Miss Elizabeth Scott Baker; and commissioned on 11 November 1940.

 Following shakedown, Raven was assigned to Mine Division 21 and operated out of Norfolk, engaged in training, patrol, and escort of ships to and from port until 14 March 1941.
 She then escorted a convoy to Portsmouth, N.H., and several convoys between Norfolk and Newport.
 She resumed local operations out of Norfolk from 23 July 1941 to April 1942.
 In April 1942, serving as antisubmarine screen, she made runs to Halifax and Portland, Maine.

 She then extended her range to the Canal Zone, and on her return resumed coastal escort runs to Boston, Portland, and Sydney, Nova Scotia.
-Returning to Norfolk 8 July, she made three escort runs to Bermuda, then, in September, operated off the coast of New England and the Maritime Provinces.
+Returning to Norfolk 8 July 1942, she made three escort runs to Bermuda, then, in September, operated off the coast of New England and the Maritime Provinces.

-Arriving 14 March she conducted local patrol, coastwise and Caribbean escort operations until April 1944.
+Arriving on 14 March 1943, she conducted local patrol, coastwise and Caribbean escort operations until April 1944.
 Raven then departed Norfolk, Va., and proceeded with other U.S. warships and a convoy to England to prepare for the invasion of France.

-In August 1944 she sailed to Oran, thence to Naples, Italy.
+On 5 June 1944, Raven proceeded to her assigned area off Normandy and participated in the sweep of the fire control area for Utah Beach.
+From this time until August she was active in clearing approach channels to the Normandy beachheads.
+In August she sailed to Oran, thence to Naples, Italy.
 From then until June 1945 she performed sweeping and patrol duty in the Straits of Bonifacio, clearing the way for ships en route to the invasion of southern France, and sweeping off the French and Italian Riviera and off Corsica.
 During the entire European operation, including D-day, Raven swept 21 German and Italian mines.

-In June 1945, Raven returned to Norfolk, and after overhaul, departed Norfolk 1 October 1945 and proceeded to San Pedro, Calif., where she remained through November.
-She arrived at Portland, Oreg., 1 December, but returned to San Diego by the end of the month.
-On 31 May 1946 Raven was decommissioned and placed in reserve at San Diego.
+In June 1945, Raven returned to Norfolk, and after overhaul, departed Norfolk on 1 October 1945 and proceeded to San Pedro, Calif., where she remained through November.
+She arrived at Portland, Ore., on 1 December, but returned to San Diego by the end of the month.
+On 31 May 1946, Raven was decommissioned and placed in reserve at San Diego.